rem, em and px units

 All Mantine components use rem units to apply size styles (margin, padding, width, etc.).

-By default, 1rem is considered to be 16px as it is a default setting in most browsers.
+By default, 1rem is considered to be 16px, as it is the default setting in most browsers.

-All components scale based on the user's browser font-size settings or font-size of html/:root.
+All components scale based on the user's browser font-size settings or font-size of the html/:root.

 rem units scaling

-If you want to change font-size of :root/html element and preserve Mantine components sizes,
+If you want to change the font-size of the :root/html element and preserve Mantine component sizes,

-set scale on theme to the value of 1 / htmlFontSize.
+set scale on the theme to the value of 1 / htmlFontSize.

 to set scale to 1 / (10 / 16) (16 – default font-size) = 1 / 0.625 = 1.6: